 Those meetings are likely to go on for a while as Oracle and other vendors race to catch up.

 Does ReadWrite check anything, or do they simply allow themselves to be used as a propaganda apparatus by whomever they interview?

 There are so many problems with this statement.
-The first is that it is not established that what HANA does (which is an attempt to get both OLTP and OLTP from the same database) is all that needed.
+The first is that it is not established that what HANA does (which is an attempt to get both OLTP and OLTP from the same database) is needed.
 Other vendors have added the same capability, but the evidence is not in that this is all that necessary.
-But even if it were true, ReadWrite, taking Donald Fienberg’ s/Gartner’s statements to mean that SAP was far ahead of other DB vendors on this capability, when they were not.
+But even if it were true, ReadWrite, taking Donald Fienberg’ s/Gartner’s statements to mean that SAP was far ahead of other DB vendors on this capability when they were not.

 Gartner’s Conflicts of Interest